quinn-rs/quinn/docs/book/src/quinn/set-up-connection.md

 **Client**

 The client needs to connect to the server using the [connect(server_name)][connect] method.
-The argument 'server name' is the DNS name (matching the certificate configured in the server).
+The `SERVER_NAME` argument is the DNS name, matching the certificate configured in the server.

 ```rust
 async fn client() -> anyhow::Result<()> {